tallforasmurf/toplis/README.md

 I rewrote it because that was the fastest way to understand it.
 The original is a nice program, but not over-supplied with commentary.
 And it's quite subtle in some ways.
 My rewrite differs at these points:
-* Nomenclature and logic changed to match the [Official Tetris Guidelines](http://tetris.wikia.com/wiki/Tetris_Guideline), in particular, ** standardized colors
+* Nomenclature and logic changed to match the [Official Tetris Guidelines](http://tetris.wikia.com/wiki/Tetris_Guideline), in particular,

+* standardized colors
-** use of a "7-bag randomizer" instead of raw random pieces
+* use of a "7-bag randomizer" instead of raw random pieces
 * Added copious commentary
 * Converted several loop-nests into tuple comprehensions
 * Some small changes to logic

 ## polished.py
-This is the above program with some bells and whistles added:
+This is the above program with many bells and whistles added:

 * Start and Pause buttons in the main window
-* display of the upcoming piece
-* timer interval shortens as number of filled lines goes up (optional)
+* timer interval shortens as number of filled lines goes up
+* remembers highest score
-* "wall kick" feature added
+* "wall kick" feature
+* ability to "hold" a piece
+* preview display of the five upcoming pieces

 ## toplis.py

-The above with the infinite height added so you can build up many unfilled lines and still recover.
+Will be the above with the infinite height added so you can build up many unfilled lines and still recover.